 A review of Cannabis Textiles in Hemp Garden Cultures by Git Skoglund.

+The 2018 Farm Bill legalized hemp for cultivation.
 It’s high time we rectify some common myths about this plant.